steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 * Lack of detection on the GPU might also be due to the implementation not instrumenting accesses to all GPU specific address spaces.
 For example, in the current implementation accesses to "private" or "stack" variables on the GPU are not instrumented, and accesses to HIP shared variables (also known as "local data store" or "LDS") are also not instrumented.

-* It can also be the case that a memory fault is hit for an invalid address even with the instrumentation.
+* It can also be the case that a memory fault is reported for an invalid address even with the instrumentation.
 This is usually caused by the invalid address being so wild that its shadow address is outside any memory region, and the fault actually occurs on the access to the shadow address.
 It is also possible to hit a memory fault for the `NULL` pointer.
 While address 0 does have a shadow location, it is not poisoned by the runtime.

+* There is currently a bug which can result in memory faults being reported when running instrumented device code which makes use of `malloc`, `free`, `new`, or `delete`.

+* There is currently a bug which can result in undefined symbols being reported at compile time when instrumented device code makes use of `new` and `delete`.